Ted Kosmatka

 Ted Kosmatka is an American writer.
-His short stories have been reprinted in ten Year's Best anthologies, and he is co-winner of the 2010 Asimov's Readers' Choice Award.[3]
+His short stories have been reprinted in ten Years Best anthologies, and he is co-winner of the 2010 Asimov's Readers' Choice Award.[3]
 His 2012 novel The Games was nominated for a Locus Award for Best First Novel.

 Personal life

 Kosmatka was born and raised in northwest Indiana where he worked for more than a decade in the steel industry.
 After moving to Seattle with his family, he worked for several years as a video game writer before returning to the Midwest.